-Enjoy Meeting Italian Aristocrats and Enjoy Great Wine
+Enjoy Meeting Italian Aristocrats & Enjoy Great Wine

 The aristocratic Corsini family have commissioned many masterpieces over the centuries-including the famous Trevi fountain in Rome.
-Prince Duccio Corsini (the estate’s vintner) also happens to be great Tuscan winemaker.
-With a stunning heritage listed winery in the heart of the most beautiful Chianti Tuscan countryside-the wine cellars are some of the most beautiful in Europe.
+Prince Duccio Corsini (the estate’s vintner) also happens to be a great Tuscan winemaker.
+With a stunning heritage-listed winery in the heart of the most beautiful Chianti Tuscan countryside-the wine cellars are some of the most beautiful in Europe.

 A Tuscany Wine Tour with a Difference

-During your tour of the winery you’ll find all about the winemaking techniques that make the wines special.
+This isn’t a simple wine tour but a unique Tuscan wine experience.
+During your tour of the winery, you’ll find all about the wine-making techniques that make the wines special.
 As well the 800 year historical legacy of the aristocratic Corsini family.
 You will also enjoy a wonderful Tuscan lunch with the estate’s wines.

 Your Own Little Piece of Tuscany